wikiyodo/expressjs-boilerplate/Readme.md

 module.exports = bankSchema;
 ```
 ## Seeds
+This boilerplate includes a simple method of seeding your database with test data using seed files.
 All database seeds are placed in /database/seeds directory.
 ```
 const pathResolver = require(process.env.resolver);
 const Bank= require(pathResolver.model('bank')).Bank;